 3. The Filter Might Be Clogged

-If you have a clogged air filter, there’s nothing you can do except replace it (or clean it if you have a washable air filter).
-If your air filter is clogged, it restricts the airflow your heat pump needs to function properly. slowed down dramatically.
+If you have a clogged air filter, you can do nothing except replace it (or clean it if you have a washable air filter).
+If your air filter is clogged, it restricts the airflow your heat pump needs to function correctly.
+You have slowed down dramatically.

 Running a heat pump without the air filter is not recommended.
 However, it may be necessary for a night until you can get to the store to purchase a new one.
-If you run the unit without the air filter for long periods of time, the evaporator coil can get dirty and stop working.
+If you run the unit without the air filter for long periods, the evaporator coil can get dirty and stop working.

 4. There’s a Low Refrigerant Charge

-If you have a low refrigerant charge, then you won’t be able to get any heat transfer from the heat pump.
+If you have a low refrigerant charge, you won’t be able to transfer heat from the heat pump.
 The refrigerant is needed to cool the condenser coil to a point below the outside air to allow heat transfer.
 It should pull outside air across the condenser coil, transferring heat from the air to the refrigerant as it travels back to the evaporator coil.
-With a low charge, you’ll be left with little to no heat.
+You’ll be left with little to no heat with a low charge.

 If you have a low refrigerant charge, there is likely a leak somewhere in the system.
 You’ll have to seek professional help to deal with this common issue since it involves dismantling and repairing the internal components.

-For details on how heat pumps work to transfer heat using refrigerant, check out the video below.
+Check out the video below for details on how heat pumps transfer heat using refrigerant.

 5. You Might Have No Power to the Condenser